 as appropriate at future times.

-- Accommodation support: For each run (or effective run, see ), accommodation support will be provided in the form of payment directly to the ANU by the AAO for SSO Lodge bed & board costs for up to the number of nights equal to the number of nights in the run plus one (to allow observers to arrive by the night before the night their run begins).
-Payment will only be made up to this maximum for nights actually spent at the Lodge.
-Any additional charges beyond bed & board for the eligible number of nights must be paid to the Lodge by the Observer.
+- Accommodation support: For each run (or effective run, see ), accommodation support will be provided in the form of payment directly by the AAO to the hotel in Sydney or Coonabarabran used by the observers.
+Costs will be covered for up to the number of nights equal to the number of nights in the run plus one (to allow observers to arrive by the night before the night their run begins).
+Payment will only be made up to this maximum for nights actually used by the observers.
+Any additional charges beyond the basic accommodation cost for the eligible number of nights must be paid by the Observer.
+Meal costs are the obligation of the observers.

 - Payment process: Observers are responsible for paying all their expenses at the time they are incurred; Expense reimbursement can only be claimed after the run is complete.
 To claim expense reimbursement, all organisations registered for GST must submit an invoice and all observers not registered for GST must submit a completed Expense Reimbursement Form (available in Word or PDF format).
 Submissions must be made within 6 months of the completion of their observing run.
 Claims may be made by observers separately or together, at their discretion (noting rule regarding car travel for two observers from the same institution).